JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/helm_charts/index.md

 As I said earlier, I have explicitly ignored parameterizing the ecommerce fastapi image, but you are free to do that.

-Same I have done for Secret.
+I have done the same for Secret.
 As you see I have parameterized only a few things, but you have power to even customize the port number as well.

 All the chart files are already committed in my [source code](https://github.com/mukulmantosh/FastAPI_EKS_Kubernetes/), and you can directly check it out on GitHub.